Sports-related curses: River Plate

 Any European team that previously faced River Plate in an Intercontinental Cup or FIFA Club World Cup Final never again won the UEFA Champions League/European Cup.
 River Plate beat Steaua București 1–0 in the 1986 Intercontinental Cup, but lost 0–1 to Juventus in the 1996 Intercontinental Cup and 0–3 to FC Barcelona in the 2015 FIFA Club World Cup Final.
 FC Barcelona never again played a Champions League Final, Steaua București went on to lose the 1989 Champions League Final and Juventus has gone on to lose five finals in a row after the 1996 Intercontinental Cup (in 1997, 1998, 2003, 2015, and 2017).

 River Plate played in the 2018 FIFA Club World Cup after beating rivals Boca Juniors 5–3 on aggregate in the 2018 Copa Libertadores Finals, but lost on penalties in their semi-final against Emirati side Al-Ain, preventing River Plate from playing the 2018 Final against Real Madrid CF.

 River Plate was once again eliminated from an international competition in June 2025 at the FIFA Club World Cup, placed in Group E, obtaining a 3–1 win over Japan's Urawa Red Diamonds, a scoreless draw against Mexico's Monterrey and a devastating 2–0 loss to Inter Milan accumulating only four points.
 River Plate's elimination in Group stage comes exactly 24 hours after archrivals Boca Juniors (placed in Group C) themselves were also eliminated with a 1–1 draw at the hands of New Zealand's Auckland City FC.

 Scotland national team

-The Scotland national football team has participated in eight FIFA World Cups, as well as four UEFA European Championship, but has always been eliminated from the first round each time.
+The Scotland national football team has participated in nine FIFA World Cups, as well as four UEFA European Championship, but has always been eliminated from the first round each time.
 The same issue happens to the Scotland women's national football team, when it was eliminated from the group stage of UEFA Women's Euro 2017 and 2019 FIFA Women's World Cup despite having chances to progress.